siliconprime-hoanguyen/dropin-doc/README.md

 ### Request operator to capture photo

-This API is to send stream request to available droperators, given customer fulfilled all requirements.
+This API is to send capture screen request to droperator, given customer fulfilled all requirements.

 ```javascript
 POST /gigs/capture/:gigId